 Manufacturers often lean towards metals like nickel and iron because of their excellent heat-resistant capabilities, making them ideal for high-performance applications.
 However, many manufacturers opt for plastics that can replace metals and bring some extra advantages to the table.
 For high-temperature applications, you need plastics to withstand thermal degradation while maintaining sufficient strength and stiffness at operating temperature.

 That is where heat-resistant plastics will come in handy.
-Here I’m talking about plastic material that can surpass 150 °C in continuous operating temperature without trading off on mechanical properties.
+Here I’m talking about plastic material surpassing 150 °C in continuous operating temperature without trading off on mechanical properties.

-Choosing the right heat-resistant plastic for your desired application is not an easy task; many things should be considered before making any major decision.
-Today, the 5 plastics I’m going to talk about aren’t just any high temp plastic materials but are equipped with excellent attributes such as chemical resistance, corrosion resistance, and outstanding electrical and thermal insulating properties.
+Choosing the right high temperature plastics for your desired application is not an easy task; many things should be considered before making any major decision.
+Today, the five plastics I’m going to talk about aren’t just any high temp plastic materials but are equipped with excellent attributes such as chemical resistance, corrosion resistance, and outstanding electrical and thermal insulating properties.

-Below is the well-researched list of the top 5 heat resistant plastics:
+The is the list of the top 5 heat resistant plastics:

 - PTFE (Polytetrafluoroethylene)